The Activist History of the Web: Lessons we can learn

-The discussion surrounding the classification of different versions of the web, such as #Web01, #Web02, #Web03, #Web04, or #Web05, is not merely an academic exercise but an aspect of understanding the evolving nature of the digital landscape.
-However, the proliferation of these hashtags can lead to confusion and contribute to the spread of fear, uncertainty, and doubt (FUD) among users.
+The in occasional discussion surrounding the classification of different versions of the #web, such as #Web01, #Web02, #Web03, #Web04, or #Web05, is not merely an academic exercise but an aspect of understanding the evolving nature of the digital landscape.
+However, the proliferation of these hashtags leads to confusion and contribute to the spread of fear, uncertainty, and doubt (#FUD) among users, people and communerties.

 In response to this confusion, the hashtags #openweb and #closedweb offer a clear and concise way to delineate between platforms that embrace openness, transparency, and community control (#openweb) and those that prioritize proprietary technology, centralized control, and lack transparency (#closedweb).
 By using these hashtags, we can foster a better understanding of the ideological and technical underpinnings of different web platforms.

 Projects like #indymediaback and #OMN exemplify grassroots efforts to promote decentralized, community-controlled media and communication platforms.
-These initiatives are vital in challenging the dominance of large corporations in shaping the digital landscape and in advocating for a more inclusive, diverse, and community-controlled approach to technology development.
+These initiatives are vital in challenging the dominance of large corporations in shaping the digital landscape and in advocating for an inclusive, diverse, and community-controlled approach to technology development.

-At the heart of this discussion lies the #geekproblem, which refers to the tendency among technologically inclined people to prioritize technical solutions without considering their broader societal implications or the needs of ordinary people.
-By recognizing the #geekproblem, we can begin to address the inherent biases and limitations of tech-centric approaches to problem-solving and advocate for solutions that are more inclusive and community-driven.
+At the heart of this discussion lies the #geekproblem, which highlights the tendency among technologically inclined people to prioritize technical solutions without considering their broader social implications or the needs of ordinary people.
+By recognizing the #geekproblem, we begin to address the inherent biases and limitations of tech-centric paths to problem-solving and advocate for solutions that are inclusive and community-driven.

-The solution to this problem lies in developing social tech that transcends the #geekproblem and focuses on the needs and perspectives of the community.
+The solution to this “problem” lies in developing social tech that transcends the #geekproblem and focuses on the needs and perspectives of communities.
 This entails involving a diverse group of people in the development and decision-making process and promoting open-source code, open standards, open governance, and open data in technology development.
-By embracing these principles, we can create a more equitable, transparent, and collaborative digital ecosystem.
+By embracing these principles, we can create a more equitable, transparent, and collaborative ecosystem.

-However, achieving this vision requires overcoming challenges, including the resistance of the status quo and the fear of change.
-By actively using the #4opens—open participation, decentralization, transparency, and interoperability—we can challenge the prevailing narrative, call out pointless technologies, and compost the #techshit that contributes to the perpetuation of harmful social dynamics.
+However, taking this path requires overcoming challenges, including the resistance of the status quo and the fear of change.
+By actively using the to judge projects, we challenge the prevailing narrative, call out pointless technologies, and compost the #techshit that contributes to the perpetuation of harmful social dynamics.

-Moreover, it is essential to recognize that the struggle for a more equitable and sustainable future is inherently political.
-The dominance of large corporations and the perpetuation of #neoliberal ideologies pose significant barriers to progress.
-Therefore, it is imperative to mobilize collective action and advocate for policies and initiatives that prioritize the needs and well-being of communities over profit-driven interests.
+Moreover, it is essential to recognize that the struggle for a more sustainable future is inherently political.
+The dominance of large corporations and the perpetuation of #neoliberal ideologies pose significant barriers to any progress.
+Therefore, it is imperative to mobilize collective action and advocate for policies and initiatives that prioritize the needs and well-being of communities over these profit-driven interests.
+Without this, the progressive tech dev will fall on barren ground.

-In conclusion, the use of hashtags such as #openweb, #closedweb, and serves as a powerful tool for organizing and mobilizing grassroots efforts to challenge the status quo.
-By embracing these hashtags and the values they represent, we can work towards a future where technology serves the interests of the many rather than the few.
+In conclusion, the use of hashtags such as #openweb, #closedweb, and serves as powerful tools for organizing and mobilizing grassroots efforts to challenge the status quo.
+By embracing these hashtags and the values they represent, we work towards a future where technology serves the interests of the many rather than the few.

 For people who like buzzwords